AØKA08005U Microeconomics III (p)

-This course furthers the introduction of game theory, non-cooperative as well as cooperative, and its applications in economic models.
+This course furthers the introduction of game theory and its applications in economic models.
 The student who successfully completes the course will learn the basics of game theory and will be enabled to work further with advanced game theory.
 The student will also learn how economic problems involving strategic situations can be modeled using game theory, as well as how these models are solved.
 The course intention is that the student becomes able to work with modern economic theory, for instance within the areas of industrial organization, macroeconomics, international economics, labor economics, public economics, political economics and financial economics.

 In the process of the course the student will learn about

 - Static games with complete information,

 - Dynamic games with incomplete information,

 The first part of the course is devoted to static games with complete information.
 This part of the course extends the initial treatment of the subject from Microeconomics II (Mikroøkonomi II).
 The concept of a normal form game and solution concepts such as dominance and Nash Equilibrium are reintroduced in a formally rigorous way.
 Students will also study a variety of economic applications of the theory.
 Finally, they will look more deeply into the theory of static games with complete information by studying mixed strategies and mixed-strategy Nash equilibria, and discussing equilibrium existence.

 The second part of the course extends the treatment of dynamic games with complete information.
 The students will learn this theory in a more rigorous way and discuss various economic applications.
 The students will then study games with imperfect information and repeated games.
 They will be introduced to extensive form games, and will learn about the relevant refinement of the Nash equilibrium concept: subgame-perfect Nash equilibrium.
 Again, the theory will be illustrated by economic applications.